versionone/VersionOne.Client.Requestor/HOWTO-Backbone-Fortified-Story-Editor.md

 "MV*" approach to cliet-side JavaScript development, with many of them providing strong support for consuming and updating HTTP and REST-based server side APIs.

-I don't have experience with all of these, but the VersionOne development team has been using several of these, notably Backbone.js.
-So, in this article, we're going to leverage Backbone.js, its sidekick Underscore.js, and a library named Backbone Forms that extends Backbone with form-creation and validation magical powers.
+I don't have experience with all of these, but the [VersionOne Development Team](https://github.com/versionone) has been using several of these, notably Backbone.js.
+So, in this article, we're going to leverage Backbone.js, its sidekick Underscore.js, and a library named Backbone Forms that extends Backbone with form-creation and validation ***magical powers***.

-## Learn you some JS libraries for great good
+## Learn you a JS library for great good

 However, if you are new to these libraries and want to go further in depth, I encourage you to check out these links: